vonneudeck/wally-wiki/Live-training-on-Linux.md

 $> sudo groupadd plugdev
 $> sudo usermod -aG plugdev $USER
 ```
 Make sure to logout once after that.
+If that doesn't do the trick, fully reboot your machine and try again.

 _Note: The snippet above defines rules for both the Ergodox EZ and the Planck EZ.
 Feel free to only copy the block relevant to you._